 Both of my parents are dentists.
 While the influence of their careers on my own access to knowledge cannot be underestimated, I have been deeply cognizant of making an autonomous career decision.
 That decision is my own, but my parents have admittedly opened unique conversations around ethics, technology, and patient care to me.
 My earliest memories include attending dental conferences with them and being encouraged to explore the Exhibits Floor, where I learned about the newest dental products and treatments and “test drove” the latest innovations in dentistry.
 I developed an aptitude for predicting which products and technologies were gimmicks and which would effectively support excellence in patient care.
 This knack has made me something of an informal consultant for my parents and their colleagues, who value my insights on innovation and efficacy of new treatments.

-Though the earlier comparison between baking and dentistry is merely an analogy, it is one that suggests I have developed key skills and am aware of the core competencies a dentist must hold to best serve their patients professionally and ethically.
+Though my earlier comparison between baking and dentistry is merely an analogy, it is one that suggests I have developed key skills and am aware of the core competencies a dentist must hold to best serve their patients professionally and ethically.
 Dentistry is my vocation, baking a hobby, but both speak to my investment in excellence, precision, and doing for others.
-(4,500 characters, including spaces)
+(4,489 characters, including spaces)

 Want some more personal statement examples?
 Watch this video:

-Ideally, you will craft a story or detail a defining moment that helped you realize why this is the profession you want to pursue.
+Ideally, you will craft a story or detail a defining moment that helped you realize why you want to become a dentist.
 Providing an anecdote or vignette – perhaps an experience you’ve had as a dental patient, an interaction you’ve witnessed as a volunteer or while shadowing a dental care professional, a story about someone you know, etc., – is often a useful way of giving the evaluators a window into your life and motivations.
+Remember, you don’t need to brag about good DAT scores or GPA in your personal statement, this is about you as a person.

 2. Demonstrate why you’re a “good fit”